-March 29, 2024 December 29, 2023

-(in thousands)

-Cash and cash equivalents \$ 46,925 \$ 23,397

-Restricted cash - -

-Total cash, cash equivalents, and restricted cash shown in the consolidated statement of cash flows \$ 46,925 \$ 23,397
+March 29, 2024 December 29, 2023 June 28, 2024 December 29, 2023 (in thousands) (in thousands) Cash and cash equivalents \$ 46,925 \$ 23,397 \$ 44,267 \$ 23,397 Restricted cash - - - - Total cash, cash equivalents, and restricted cash shown in the consolidated statement of cash flows \$ 46,925 \$ 23,397 \$ 44,267 \$ 23,397

 Under certain utility contracts, the Company periodically receives cash deposits to be held in trust for the payment of energy incentive rebates to be sent directly to the utility's end-customer on behalf of the utility.
 The Company acts solely as the utility's agent to distribute these funds to the end-customer and, accordingly, the Company classifies these contractually restricted funds as restricted cash.
-Because these funds are held in trust for pass through to the utility's customers and have no impact on the Company's working capital or operating cash flows, these cash receipts are presented in the consolidated statement of cash flows as financing cash inflows, "Receipt of restricted cash", with the subsequent payments classified as financing cash outflows, "Payment of restricted cash."
+Because these funds are held in trust for pass through to the utility's customers and have no impact on the Company's working capital or operating cash flows, these cash receipts are presented in the condensed consolidated statement of cash flows as financing cash inflows, "Receipt of restricted cash", with the subsequent payments classified as financing cash outflows, "Payment of restricted cash."